-The reasons for this are numerous, but the most important reason is because developers often require services, like video streaming, chat, moderated comments, and advertising.
+The reasons for this are numerous.
+The most important reason is because developers often require services.
+These services include video streaming, chat, moderated comments, and advertising.
 Internal linking sounds great in theory, but can be difficult to manage well in practice.

 The reason is because every server other than the one actually managing the domain and page being accessed increases the complexity and risk for a website.
 These risks and complex associations compound, often exponentially, in some cases.
 Often the only way to see how internal linking is affecting a site is to perform diagnostics on the site’s performance.

 A website speed test can determine, for example, which servers are causing the longest delays.
-If a photo gallery includes shots from another site, and that domain is underperforming, the speed test will be able to highlight the problem and potentially give a developer a way to improve their performance without significant additional expense or work.
+If a photo gallery includes shots from another site, and that domain is underperforming, the speed test will be able to highlight the problem.
+It can potentially give a developer a way to improve their performance without significant additional expense or work.

 The key to obtaining actual value from spending on web development is to address the right problems with the right solutions.
 This is only one of four possible outcomes.

 Analytics alone might highlight the right problem, but give developers justification for applying the wrong solution.
-Trying to evaluate a website’s performance in real-time is almost certain to highlight the wrong problem, for which the right solution is valueless.
+Trying to evaluate a website’s performance in real-time is tough.
+It almost certain to highlight the wrong problem, for which the right solution is valueless.

 While it might seem like magical thinking to suppose that a simple speed test of a website can produce so much valuable information, you have to remember the test is only one tool in a vast selection of applications and software platforms designed to produce factual data.

 A commitment to ongoing development, testing, and quality control is also necessary.
 How to respond to the information is the responsibility of an experienced and knowledgeable developer.
-The good news is a complete set of information is far less likely to invite wrong conclusions, and that’s an advantage that any developer should seek.
+The good news: a complete set of information is less likely to invite wrong conclusions.
+That’s an advantage that any developer should seek.